 - Persistent and lasts for more than a day or two

-Irregular stools: if your baby has a hard and dry stool, it indicates they need more fluids.
-After you wean them, hard stool could be because of a change in diet.
-On the other hand, it could be that they're losing too much water to heat, illness, or fever.
+Irregular stools (hard and dry stool) indicate that your baby needs more fluids.
+After you wean your baby, hard stool could be because of a change in diet.
+On the other hand, it could be that your child is losing too much water to heat, illness, or fever.
 If it causes you to worry, take the baby to the doctor.

-Umbilical cord infection: pus or red skin around the stump of the umbilical cord in a newborn baby could be a sign of infection.
+Umbilical cord infection produces pus or red skin around the stump of the umbilical cord in a newborn baby.
 It could also have an unpleasant smell.
 Talk to your doctor about it.

-Urination irregularities: a baby that feeds well throughout the day should wet approximately four diapers a day.
+A baby that feeds well throughout the day should wet approximately four diapers a day.
 Look out for signs of distress when urinating, as this could signify an infection in the urinary tract.
-The color and odor of the urine also tells a lot.
+The color and odor of the urine also tell a lot.

 A pinkish or dark yellow stain on the diaper could be a sign of high concentration in the urine and is no cause for alarm.
 If the staining goes on for a long time or you notice bloody spots, talk to your baby's doctor.
 Another sign to look out for is less-than-frequent urination.